-The Equal Opportunity Act (s 159) allows VEOHRC to seek leave to intervene in a matter that involves issues of discrimination, sexual harassment or victimisation.
-The Equal Opportunity Act (s 160) also allows VEOHRC to seek leave to assist the court or tribunal as A person who is not a party to a dispute but appears in a case to help the court, either to advise the court independently (without representing a party) or to help a party pro bono (without charging them) by, for example, explaining complicated laws to them in a balanced way.
-Also known as a ‘friend of the court’. (friend of the court).
+The Equal Opportunity Act (s 159) allows the VEOHRC to seek leave to intervene in a matter that involves issues of discrimination, sexual harassment or victimisation.
+The Equal Opportunity Act (s 160) also allows the VEOHRC to seek leave to assist the court or tribunal as amicus curiae (friend of the court).

-VEOHRC’s legal submissions under the Equal Opportunity Act can be viewed at VEOHRC’s website (www.humanrightscommission.vic.gov.au under ‘Submissions’).
+The VEOHRC’s legal intervention submissions under the Equal Opportunity Act can be viewed on the the VEOHRC’s website.

 Other VEOHRC functions

-VEOHRC has other functions that assist with the oversight, prevention and regulation of discrimination, sexual harassment and victimisation under the Equal Opportunity Act.
-VEOHRC can:
+The VEOHRC has other functions that assist with the oversight, prevention and regulation of discrimination, sexual harassment and victimisation under the Equal Opportunity Act.

-- establish and To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. information and education programs in relation to the Equal Opportunity Act, the Charter of Human Rights and Responsibilities Act 2006 (Vic), and the Racial and Religious Tolerance Act;
+- establish and undertake information and education programs in relation to the Equal Opportunity Act, the Charter of Human Rights and Responsibilities Act 2006 (Vic), and the Racial and Religious Tolerance Act;

 - promote and advance the objectives of the Equal Opportunity Act and be an advocate for this Act;